kasteway/Road-_Sign_Classification/README.md

 ### Communication:

-The findings and slide deck accompanying this project's presentation are accessible in this GitHub repository...
+The findings and slide deck accompanying this project's presentation are accessible in this GitHub repository.